ilap/pinenacl-dart/README.md

   - SecretBox (private-key authenticated encryption)
 - Digital signatures
   - Signatures, curve25519 and ed25519.
-- Hashing
+- Hashing and message authentication
+  - SHA-256,
   - SHA-512, the default hashing algorithm of the original `TweetNaCl`
-  - BLAKE2b for KDF and MAC (not implemented in `TweetNaCl`) .
+  - BLAKE2b for KDF and MAC (not implemented in `TweetNaCl`).
+  - HMAC-SHA512.

 ## Low-level Functions supported by `PineNaCl`